zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Cheech: Where is she now?
 Do you still keep in touc h?

 Boo: Yes, of course.
-She’s doing very well and is v ery successful.
+She’s doing very well and is very successful.

 Cheech: And single?